 The 'Beefeaters', as they are nicknamed, have long been symbols of London and Britain.

 It is thought their nickname is derived from their position in the Royal Bodyguard, which permitted them to eat as much beef as they wanted from the king's table.

 Yeoman Warders are a detachment of the 'Yeomen of the Guard' and they have formed the Royal Bodyguard since at least 1509.
 Their origins stretch back as far as the reign of Edward IV (1461-83).

-Yeoman Warders must have served in the armed forces for at least 22 years, reaching the rank of warrant officer, and they must also have been awarded the long service and good conduct medal.
+Yeoman Warders must have served in the armed forces for at least 22 years, reaching a certain rank within their service, and they must also have been awarded the long service and good conduct medal.